liqotech/liqo/docs/installation/install.md

     --iam-account=${GKE_SERVICE_ACCOUNT_ID}@${GKE_PROJECT_ID}.iam.gserviceaccount.com
 ```

-Finally, you should retrieve the cluster’s kubeconfig, if you have not already.
-You may use the following CLI command, in case of zonal GKE clusters:
+Finally, you should retrieve the cluster’s kubeconfig (if you have not done it already) with the following CLI command in case of **zonal** GKE clusters:

 ```bash
 gcloud container clusters get-credentials ${GKE_CLUSTER_ID} \
         --zone ${GKE_CLUSTER_ZONE} --project ${GKE_PROJECT_ID}
 ```

-or, in case of regional GKE clusters:
+or, in case of **regional** GKE clusters:

 ```bash
 gcloud container clusters get-credentials ${GKE_CLUSTER_ID} \